RUSS SARGEANT ART

 What abstract art means (to me at least)

 Abstract art doesn’t give you a clear place to stand.
-There can be no obvious subject, no fixed meaning, nothing to confirm whether you’re “getting it”, and that uncertainty can feel like a barrier.
+There can be no obvious subject, no fixed meaning, nothing to confirm whether you’re “getting it”, and that uncertainty can feel like a barrier… but that’s kind of the point.

 I’ll build up layers, then disrupt them; I’ll make some marks, then bury them; I’ll add collage elements only for them to be partially buried again under paint or oil stick.
 There’s a constant negotiation between holding on and letting go —a perpetual push and pull.

 Themes that run through my work include questions around belief, doubt, inheritance, memory and curiosity.
-These are things that can’t easily be resolved, so the works don’t answer those questions, they hold them.
+These are things that can’t easily be resolved, so the works don’t attempt to answer those questions, they actually hold them.

-So when someone asks what a painting “means”, I don’t feel the need to necessarily pin it down tightly.
-The meaning isn’t fixed but instead shifts depending on who’s looking, and when.
+So when someone asks what a painting “means”, I don’t feel the need to necessarily pin it down too tightly.
+The meaning isn’t fixed, but instead it shifts depending on who’s looking and when.

 What I would say is, abstract art isn’t always something you decode, it’s something you spend time with and foster very individual responses to.